Seeking Compensation for a Workplace Accident on Land or on the Water Under Maritime Law

-If you have been hurt in a job-related accident, you may be entitled to receive compensation for your medical expenses, lost wages, and other benefits through your employer’s insurer, regardless of fault.
+If you have been hurt in a job-related accident, you may be entitled to receive compensation for your medical expenses, lost wages, and other benefits through your employer’s insurer, regardless of fault, with the assistance of a New Orleans workers’ compensation attorney.
+A Jones Act attorney helps seaman receive benefits if injured while working on a vessel.
 Employees who work for private employers are typically covered by the Louisiana Workers’ Compensation Act, and benefits may include payment of necessary and reasonably related medical expenses, vocational rehabilitation services, a portion of the victim’s wages during the disability period, and other benefits.

 The Defense Base Act is an extension of the Longshore and Harbor Workers’ Compensation Act.
 It provides compensation to employees working on behalf of the government outside the U.S., including those working on military bases or employees of private government contractors or sub-contractors.
 If the eligibility requirements are met, all employees engaged in such employment will be covered under the Defense Base Act, regardless of nationality.